-Where was Osama on Septembers 11?
+Where was Osama on September 11, 2001?

-There is evidence that the whereabouts of Osama were known to the Bush Administration.
+There is evidence that the whereabouts of Osama were known to both the Bush and Obama administrations.

 On September 10.
 2001, "Enemy Number One" was in a Pakistani military hospital in Rawalpindi, courtesy of America's indefectible ally Pakistan, as confirmed by a report of Dan Rather, CBS News.
 (See our October 2003 article on this issue)